thomasfredericks/Anal/README.md

 # Anal~
 An application that analyzes an audio input and that outputs OSC packets.
 Made with Cyling '74's Max.

-## Build requirements
+## Build

 Requires segment~ and analyzer~ by Tristan Jehan (http://web.media.mit.edu/~tristan/maxmsp.html).
-A copy of the externals are included in the repository.

-## Build

-The main patcher is "_anal~.maxpat", but the main window is "anal~.maxpat".
+A copy of the externals are included in the repository.The main patcher is "_anal~.maxpat", but the main window is "anal~.maxpat".
 Do not forget to include "fftw3.dll" for a windows build.

 ## OSC output